 Thank goodness for Tom Jackson.
 The former Denver Bronco served as the voice of reason among ESPN pundits, reminding us "We hear about what a great teammate he [Belcher] was and how close some of the guys were to him; he is in fact a guy who is a murderer, who has taken the life of Kasandra Perkins as a new mom and left a little girl without her parents.
 So, you know, as we look at the outpouring of all of the sympathy that will go toward Jovan Belcher today, I would ask people to remember Kasandra Perkins, this 22-year-old new mom who lost her life to gun violence."
 This was the moment I finally broke my Twitter silence, thanking an account Jackson hasn't touched in nearly three years, to express my gratitude for his rationality and compassion toward Belcher's victim.
 An insignificant gesture?
 Probably.
 Hollow?
 Not in the slightest.

 Perhaps there is no right way to respond to Belcher's horrifying actions on Saturday.
-Many argue that the Chiefs should have rescheduled yesterday's game, citing the importance of time to grieve instead of focusing on football.
-But Kansas City's coaching staff and captains were allegedly unanimous in their decision to carry on Sunday against Carolina.
+Many argue that the Chiefs should have rescheduled yesterday's game, citing the importance of time for grief as opposed to focusing on an essentially meaningless football game, but Kansas City's coaching staff and captains were allegedly unanimous in their decision to carry on Sunday against Carolina.
 Before the game, all in attendance participated in a moment of silence for victims of domestic violence, an appropriate, meaningful gesture in light of Saturday's deaths.
 Steelers linebacker Larry Foote likely summed up the feelings of countless others in his post-game comments, asserting "I'm not going to speak positively about that guy.
 I hope he rests in peace.
 It doesn't matter that he played football.
 He's like anybody else.
 And this is something that, psychologically, we've got to get a handle on as a society.
 As a father, with a daughter, a sister and nieces, as men, we've got to do something about that type of violence against women."
 And we do.
 We must.
 For every widely publicized Kasandra Perkins or Rihanna, there are thousands of others, suffering in silence and fear.
 Where are their advocates?
 Who is their voice?

 One immediate lesson we can take from all that happened was beautifully articulated by Chiefs quarterback Brady Quinn.
 A target of mockery and scorn in his short NFL career (from myself included), a somber Quinn pondered greater societal problems that may have contributed not only to Belcher's actions but may affect each of our relationships.
 In a softspoken tone, he stated “we live in a society of social networks, with Twitter pages and Facebook, and that’s fine, but we have contact with our work associates, our family, our friends, and it seems like half the time we are more preoccupied with our phone and other things going on instead of the actual relationships that we have right in front of us.
 Hopefully, people can learn from this and try to actually help if someone is battling something deeper on the inside than what they are revealing on a day-to-day basis.”